swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 Let's use a simple loop on the file:
 ```
+f = open("phonenums.txt") # Open the text file
+for line in f: # iterate through the text file, one line at a time
+    print line
 ```

 We see a list of phonenumbers.
 We want to count how many are in each areacode.